awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-synthetics-canary.md

 ### Canary with script stored in an Amazon S3 bucket<a name="aws-resource-synthetics-canary--examples--Canary_with_script_stored_in_an_Amazon_S3_bucket"></a>

 This example creates a canary that uses an existing script stored in an S3 bucket\.
+The canary is started as soon as it is created\.

 #### JSON<a name="aws-resource-synthetics-canary--examples--Canary_with_script_stored_in_an_Amazon_S3_bucket--json"></a>